wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'under the influence of a powerful drug', 'controlling sandstorms',
     'fleeing PURPLE WURMS',
   ];
+  gen_data['githyankiculture'] = [
+    'astral raiders',
+    'squid-hunters',
+    'sky pirates',
+    'psy-monks',
+    'silverswordsmiths',
+    'runaways',
+  ];
+   gen_data['githyankiproblem'] = [
+    'under the command of their lich queen',
+    'hoping to find their way back home',
+    'who ride DRAGONS',
+    'on the verge of a revolt',
+    'slaves to MIND FLAYERS',
+    'whose capital ship hovers nearby',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>